 Although powered by a modified version of an unassuming ETA blank movement, this new Montblanc Star Quantieme Complet (Ref.
 108737) is delivered in a refined, slim rose gold body and looks like a perfect choice for a person looking for an, um, expensive “entry-level” luxury watch.

-The 2013 Longines Conquest Classic was officially revealed at the Baselworld 2013 exhibition.
+Longines has first presented the Conquest Classic collection at the Baselworld 2013 exhibition.
 Soon to arrive at a watch shop near you, the new watch will be available in a choice of three versions including a two-tone with gold-steel bracelet variety (ref.
-L2.7126.96.36.199) that is reviewed here.
+L2.718.104.22.168) reviewed here.
 I must admit that the new member of the Conquest family looks a lot more elegant than its previous incarnations.

 At the Baselworld 2013 trade show, the Swiss watchmaker has re-introduced its Girard-Perregaux 1966 Tourbillon Gold Bridge (refs.
 99535-52-131-BKBA & 99535-53-131-BK6A) collection.
 Not only dressy but also extremely classy with their understated exterior and carefully decorated dials, the watches have always been “signature” models for the brand.
 Judging by the 2013 collection’s specs, this one is more of a mild face-lift, rather than a full-fledged next-generation with a new movement and all.